 16. Real Engineering

-Real Engineering is the channel that teaches you to think like an engineer, and even if you’re not interested in engineering – it’ll makes you.
+Real Engineering is the channel that teaches you to think like an engineer, and even if you’re not interested in engineering – it’ll make you.

 Their videos use a combination of footage and animations to explore engineering in the fields of architecture, transport and computing.
 Each episode is clearly narrated and well researched.
 Uploading twice per month, they make a great channel to check in with regularly.